-Stilz is the current director of the Values and Public Life program at the University Center for Human Values and also serves as Acting Co-Editor for Philosophy and Public Affairs and a co-editor for Social and Political Philosophy at the Stanford Encyclopedia for Philosophy.
+Stilz is Editor-in-Chief of Philosophy and Public Affairs and a co-editor for Social and Political Philosophy at the Stanford Encyclopedia for Philosophy.
 She received her Ph.D. from Harvard University in 2005, and a B.A. from the University of Virginia in 1999.

 Territorial Sovereignty: A Philosophical Exploration (Oxford University Press, 2019).

 “Settlement, Expulsion, and Return,” Politics, Philosophy, and Economics, vol. 16, no. 4, (2017).

 “On the Value of Self-Determination,” Oxford Studies in Political Philosophy, vol. 2 (2016).